-Please see the school website for information on applying to sixth form: www.fulhamcross.net ☐
+Please see the school website for information on applying to sixth form: www.fulhamcross.net □

+O places allocated to pupils with SEN/EHC plans.
 All applicants were offered a place.

 There have been no appeals lodged over a three-year period.